If you've ever been in charge of your company's booth you already know how much work trade shows can be.

 Solution: Minimize unnecessary drayage costs by consolidating your trade show display into a fewer crates.
 Less crates packed more efficiently will reduce handling charges and be more likely to weigh in above minimums.
 As an added bonus you can reduce freight costs because you've eliminated the weight of the unused crates.

 Challenge: There are many points during the set-up and break down of a trade show display that exhibitors find themselves just waiting around.
 1) Arrive to booth space and wait for crate to arrive.
 2) After unpacking the trade show crate wait for a forklift to take the crate to the warehouse.
 3) After the conclusion of the show wait for the crate to be brought back to the booth for packing.
 4) Wait for the forklift to come and take the packed trade show crate.

 Solution: Cut your waiting time in half by getting with the crate!
-Valley Box manufactures a trade show shipping crate which turns inside-out to become a part of your display.
+Valley Box manufactures trade show shipping crates that turn inside-out to become a part of your display.
 Once the crate is the display there's no need for step 2 and 3 above. stays in your booth as part of the display!